prakharmrsl/easypcceo.github.io/pages/graphics-cards/gtx-1080-ti/cpu.md

 title: "The Best CPUs for The GTX 1080 Ti"
 permalink: "/graphics-cards/gtx-1080-ti/cpu/"
 layout: page
-seotitle: "3 Best CPUs for GTX 1080 Ti in 2020 (No Bottleneck)"
+seotitle: "3 Best CPUs for GTX 1080 & 1080 Ti (No Bottleneck)"
 meta: "If you don't want to bottleneck your 1080 Ti, you need to make sure you buy the right CPU for the job"
 ---